Added to Favorites!

 Duration 5 hrs

 Meander through a fragrant herb garden in a 19th-century farm and then savor a delightful lunch of traditional Slovenian dishes.
 As an introduction to the country’s limestone karst region, you will pause to take in the sweeping views from a castle that overlooks the Gulf of Trieste.
-You will then stop at a farm for a sampling of local cheeses.
-Think of it as an appetizer for the culinary experience that awaits you at Belajevi Farm, a homestead dating to 1839.
-While walking through its aromatic herb garden, you will be offered a taste of herbs grown for culinary and medicinal purposes.
-They may include fresh sage, fennel and balm mint.
-Sweet-smelling lavender also flourishes in the karst terrain.
+The culinary experience unfolds at a charming local family homestead, where a husband and wife grow and prepare herbs and dishes themselves.
+You'll discover the herbs they cultivate for culinary and medicinal purposes, such as sage, fennel, and balm mint.
+The karst terrain also nurtures the growth of fragrant lavender, adding to the region's aromatic allure.
 As you will discover during the lunch that follows, many of the herbs have been used in the dishes.
 To complement the meal, you will be served Teran wine, a dark-ruby wine sometimes called King of the Karst.

 HIGHLIGHTS